dra11y/WinMagnifier/README.md

 ## Usage: `Win+Shift` +

 - Scrollwheel to zoom in/out
-- T to toggle to last zoom level and location
+- E to toggle last zoom level
 - Q to quit

 ## License